Turkey Vultures

 Turkey Vultures are in the family Cathartidae, also known as the “New World Vultures”.
 That family also includes California Condors, but Turkey Vultures are much smaller in size compared to condors, with a wingspan of about 5.5 feet (condor wings stretch over 9 feet across).

 Turkey Vultures have the largest nares (nostrils) of the New World Vultures, and like condors there is no septum dividing the nasal passages – so you can see right through from one side to the other!
 This allows more scent molecules to enter the nasal cavity and is also much easier to keep clean.
+In 2017, a study proved that Turkey Vultures have a significantly larger olfactory bulb (the brain structure that receives information detected within the nasal cavity) relative to brain volume, and more mitral cells (neurons that process and send olfactory information to other parts of the brain) than any other avian species previously measured.

 Turkey vultures are obligate scavengers, which means they only feed on dead animals.
 Their incredible sense of smell can detect dilute volatile gasses coming from the bodies of dead animals, even while soaring hundreds of feet in the air.
 Turkey Vultures do not kill their own food, so their sharp beaks are only used for tearing open tough hides and shredding large sections of flesh on animals that are already dead.

+Turkey Vulture chicks are tagged whenever nests are discovered, so that we can study movements such as natal and breeding dispersal.
 Nests are typically crevices in rock formations or caves, and no nesting materials (i.e. sticks or grasses) are used.
 Only one brood are raised during the nesting season, consisting of one or two chicks.

 The longevity record for wild Turkey Vultures belongs to tag “20” who was tagged in 1997 by Pete Bloom, and was last seen in 2019 at the age of 23 (see “Historical Research” section below).